 The TNC Architecture supports remediation, both from the trusted network connect (endpoint integrity) perspective, and from the broader TCG platform manageability perspective.
-In the Architecture, entities that take-on a specific role may have additional functions in other contexts beyond endpoint integrity.
+In the Architecture, elements that take on a specific role may have additional functions in other contexts beyond endpoint integrity.